Intel 4004: Faggin joins

 This technique meant the interconnections could be performed at any time in the process.
 More importantly, the wiring was deposited using the same equipment that made the rest of the components.
 This meant that the slight differences in layout between different machine types was eliminated.
 Previously the interconnects had to be much larger than required in order to ensure the aluminum touched the silicon components which would be offset due to inaccuracies in the machinery.
 With this issue eliminated, the circuits could be placed much closer together, immediately doubling the density of the components and reducing their cost by the same amount.
 Additionally, the aluminum wiring acted as parasitic capacitors which limited the signal speed; without these parasitics the chips could run at faster speeds.

 At Intel, Faggin began designing the new processor using this self-aligned gate process.
 Only days after Faggin joined Intel, Shima arrived from Japan.
-He was disappointed to learn that the project had stalled since he'd left in December, and expressed concern his original schedule was now impossible.
-Faggin responded by working well into the night every day, and Shima stayed on for another six months to help.
+He was disappointed to learn that the project had stalled since he'd left in December and that his work on developing the Intel-proposed architecture had not been implemented, and expressed concern his original schedule was now impossible.
+Faggin responded by working well into the night every day, and Shima stayed on in California for another six months to help.
 Faggin himself immersed himself in workweeks that spanned 70 to 80 hours.
 Additional advances were needed to reach the required circuit density.
 One of these advances was the use of "buried contacts" to connect the wires directly to the components.
 Another was figuring out how to make adding "bootstrap loads" with silicon gate as part of one of the masking steps, eliminating one step from the processing.
 Without these two innovations by Faggin, Hoff's architecture could not have been realized in a single chip.